Skip to content

 You can always create and edit timecodes in your Project through the ‘Timecodes’ tab

-When creating a new timecode, you must always have this associated with a budget line.
+When creating a new timecode, you must always have this associated with a budget.
 You’ll also have a few other options to configure your timecode.
 This includes:

 Assigning people to timecodes:

-You can assign people to timecodes and set expected hours.
+You can assign people to timecodes and set allocated hours.
 You may want to do this to:

-Report on whether timecodes (or parts of a project) are tracking to the expected hours
+• Report on whether timecodes (or parts of a project) are tracking to the allocated hours

 To assign people to a timecode, click on the timecode and go to the ‘People & Rates' tab.
-You can then add a user and set their expected hours:
+You can then add a person or placeholder and set their allocated hours:

 Inactive timecodes: